Falling out with a friend can be hard to deal with. Here's some advice on how to prevent a fall-out and how to make peace after an argument.

 Swallow your pride and apologise first.
 They'll almost certainly apologise back.
-You can even do it without taking the blame: "I'm really sorry we're arguing like this.
+You can even do it without taking the blame; try something like "I'm really sorry we're arguing like this.
 Can't we start again?"

 If you still want to be friends with them, you need to talk about it.
 If they're feeling guilty, they'll agree to your suggestion that you meet up.
 Starting the conversation, "You really hurt me, you know," should start the ball rolling.
-Try to keep your voice low and calm throughout.
+Explain your reasons logically, and try to keep your voice low and calm throughout.

 We're guessing you've tried saying sorry.
 All you can do is keep trying.
-Be sincere, tell them they're totally justified in being angry with you, say you massively value their friendship and can't believe you cocked it up.
+Be sincere, tell them they're totally justified in being angry with you, say you massively value their friendship and can't believe you messed up.
 If they really won't forgive you, you'll have to accept it.
-You can't keep apologising forever.
+You can't keep apologising forever; there's only so much you can do.

-Be polite but distant.
+Sometimes a friendship just comes to a natural end.
+If this is the case, be polite but distant.
 Hopefully they'll get the hint.
 If they ask you straight out, "Don't you want to be friends anymore?" say something like, "I think you're a really nice person, but I just can't carry on the way we were.
 I'm sorry."
-(Btw don't involve any of your other friends, as that could seem like bullying.
-This is between you and your friend.)
+But don't involve any of your other friends, as that could seem like bullying.
+This is between the two of you.